 Cook Islands

-Which Island Should I Visit With My Family?
+Which Cook Island Should You Visit With Your Family?
+Here’s What We Loved on Each One

 Rarotonga

-Rarotonga is the island where all international flights land.
+Rarotonga is the island where all international flights land in the Cook Islands – so you don’t have a choice but to visit here first.
 Despite being the most visited island in the Cooks, it’s not particularly busy.
 The main road circles the island in only 32km, so it’s virtually impossible to get lost.

 Just ask Timmy, one of the friendly locals at Aroa Beach.
 We met Timmy at the White House Apartments, a great family accommodation option on the ‘quiet’ side of the island.
-He lives next door in the White House Apartment and seems to particularly enjoy socialising on the beach.
+He lives with the owners of the apartment right next door and seems to particularly enjoy socialising on the beach.

-The beautiful inner island road on the island of Rarotonga
+Aroa Beach on the island of Rarotonga © Jessica Palmer

 I watched in amusement as he found some young women relaxing in the sun, making himself at home on the corner of their towel.
 They looked on in horror as he paused to scratch himself enthusiastically before continuing his constant heavy breathing.

 …and he definitely doesn’t have fleas.
-I should know, I checked before I let the kids pat him.
+I should know, I checked before I let the kids play with him.

-For families on a budget, renting a house for the week can be a lot cheaper than a resort.
-We recommend the White House Apartment which is within 100 metres of Aroa Beach, one of the most beautiful on the island.
+Where to stay on the island of Rarotonga?
+For families on a budget, renting a house for the week can be a lot cheaper (and you’ll have a lot more room) than a resort.
+We loved the White House Apartment, which is within 100 metres of Aroa Beach, one of the most beautiful on the island.

 Atiu